danjgale/psyc-917/README.md

 ### 2. Getting the Data

-The courses uses data from a localizer experiment we've collected.
+The course uses data from a localizer experiment we've collected.
 The total dataset (raw and preprocessed versions) is ~16GB.
 The data is stored on a USB key and will be available to everyone.

 Once you've got the data, place the folder in the repository alongside the notebooks.